Teeling Distillery: 20th century

 In 1987, John Teeling, a descendant of Walter Teeling, purchased a facility in Cooley, County Louth which had previously been set up by the Irish Free State Government to produce industrial alcohol from potatoes.
 Teeling converted this plant to a whiskey distillery, reopening it in 1989 as Cooley Distillery.
 The distillery was the first new distillery to launch in Ireland following the consolidations and closures of the 20th century.

 John Teeling's two sons, Jack and Stephen, worked with their father at Cooley Distillery when it was sold to Beam Inc. (now Suntory Global Spirits) in 2011.
 Jack, then managing director, left, while his brother stayed on for about a year.

 As part of the sale, the Teelings negotiated the purchase of 16,000 casks of aged whiskey.
 Using these stocks, Jack Teeling launched Teeling Whiskey in 2012, and was later joined in the venture by his brother Stephen.

 In 2015, the Teelings established a new whiskey distillery in Newmarket Square in Dublin's south inner city, not far from the location of the original Teeling Distillery on Marrowbone Lane.
 The distillery, which includes a visitor centre, café and shop, now employs some 55 staff, and exports to 44 countries.

-In December 2023, Bacardi Limited took majority control of Teeling Distilery.
+In December 2023, Bacardi Limited took majority control of Teeling Distillery.